The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Results

 \observation{Logistic Regression is still a somewhat good baseline.} Logistic Regression baseline models, when carried to different contexts, still present somewhat good numbers.
 As an example, the models trained with GitHub data and tested in the Apache dataset show an average precision and recall of 0.84 and 0.83.
 The worst averages happen in the models trained with the Apache dataset and tested in the F-Droid dataset (precision of 0.75 and recall of 0.72).

 \observation{Heterogeneous datasets might generalize better.} More homogeneous datasets (i.e., the Apache and F-Droid datasets), when carried to other contexts, present lower precision and recall.
 This phenomenon can be seen whenever Apache and F-Droid models are cross tested; their precision and recall never went beyond 0.78.
 This phenomenon does not happen when GitHub, a more heterogeneous dataset in terms of different domains and architectural decisions, is tested on the other two datasets.
-On the other hand, the GitHub dataset also happens to be the largest individual dataset.
-Future work should explore whether models need to be trained on heterogeneous and/or large datasets.